Thangam-11/ATS-Tracking-system/README.md

 Text Extraction: Uses the PyPDF2 library to extract text from uploaded resumes, initiating a thorough analysis.

 # Comprehensive Resume Analysis
- Summary:
-Provides a quick, comprehensive overview of resumes, emphasizing qualifications, key experience, skills, projects, and achievements.
+ Summary:Provides a quick, comprehensive overview of resumes, emphasizing qualifications, key experience, skills, projects, and achievements.

- Strengths:
-Highlights qualifications, experience, and accomplishments, providing job seekers with a competitive edge.
+ Strengths: Highlights qualifications, experience, and accomplishments, providing job seekers with a competitive edge.

- Weaknesses:
-Pinpoints areas for improvement and offers tailored suggestions to transform weaknesses into strengths.
+ Weaknesses:Pinpoints areas for improvement and offers tailored suggestions to transform weaknesses into strengths.Suggestions.
-Suggestions:

 Recommends personalized job titles aligned with the user's qualifications and resume content, optimizing the job search experience.

- Percentage Match:
-Evaluates the percentage match between the resume and the job description.
+Percentage Match: Evaluates the percentage match between the resume and the job description.

 # How It Works